bwhelm/vim-listmode/README.md

 - **g:ListMode_changetype_insert** = "\<D-8\>".
 This changes the list type of all
   siblings of the current list item.
 For insert mode.

+- **g:ListMode_remap_oO**=1.
+This determines whether invoking ListMode remaps "o" and "O" to insert lines below or above the current line with the appropriate list header.

 - **g:ListMode_folding**=1.
 This determines whether ListMode changes the document's folds while it is in effect.
 (1 is on; 0 is off.)